gerardcastell/kata-fast-api-with-domain-events/docs/LOCALSTACK.md

-# LocalStack SQS Testing Guide
+# LocalStack Testing Guide

-This guide explains how to use LocalStack for local SQS testing with your FastAPI application.
+This guide explains how to use LocalStack for local AWS services testing with your FastAPI application.

 ## Overview

-LocalStack provides a fully functional local AWS cloud stack that includes SQS services.
-This allows you to test your SQS implementation locally without needing actual AWS credentials or resources.
+LocalStack provides a fully functional local AWS cloud stack that includes SQS, Lambda, IAM, and other services.
+This allows you to test your AWS implementation locally without needing actual AWS credentials or resources.

+## Testing Modes

+This project supports two testing modes:

+1. **Worker Mode** - Continuous polling process for development (see below)
+2. **Lambda Mode** - Actual AWS Lambda function testing (see [LAMBDA.md](LAMBDA.md))

+Choose Worker Mode for rapid development and Lambda Mode to test the actual production Lambda handler.

 ## Setup